NIRSpec MSA Shutter Operability

 Figure 1.
 Shutter operability warnings and diagnostics in APT

 Top: The yellow triangular warning symbol on an observation in the APT tree (left menu) displays information about the impacts from a change in shutter operability status since the observation was planned.
 Additionally, these warning symbols also appear on individual exposures in the observation template Configurations/Pointings table, as shown.
-In this figure, we are showing the warnings seen from hovering over the warning symbol on a single exposure in the table (exposure #5).
+This figure shows the warnings seen from hovering over the warning symbol on a single exposure in the table (exposure #5).

 Bottom: Additional diagnostics about the impacted shutters are obtained by clicking the red Errors and Warnings icon (which looks like a red cross) in the top menu bar of the APT GUI window.
 Specific shutter IDs are indicated with a "q" for quadrant, "d" for dispersion axis value, and "s" for spatial axis value.
 In either view, the exposure number is shown in parentheses after the configuration ID.